liferay/liferay-docs/discover/analytics-cloud/articles/02-touchpoints.markdown

 last 30 days, one visitor (IP address) could come back to the Touchpoint page 100 times.
 That means there are 100 Touchpoint Views, but only one visitor (assuming they used the same machine to access the Touchpoint page each time.
+However, a unique view won't be logged for a single user unless at least 30 minutes of inactivity on the Touchpoint page passes before the user interacts with the Touchpoint again.

 SCREENSHOT

 ### Metric: Touchpoint Bounce Rate

-Bounce Rate is the percentage of visitors to the touchpoint that navigated away from the site after viewing the Touchpoint.
-If a Touchpoint has a consistently high bounce rate, there might be something wrong with it. ??????
+Bounce Rate is the percentage of visitors to the Touchpoint page that navigated away from the site without doing anything after viewing the Touchpoint.
+If a Touchpoint has a high bounce rate, there might be something wrong with it.

 ### Metric: Time on Touchpoint Page